 Dutch Flow Academy

-A platform about teaching essential skills for rotational training equipment to gain mastery in using momentum.
+Dutch Flow Academy is a platform that teaches essential skills for rotational training equipment to gain mastery in handling momentum.

-Dutch Flow Academy was founded in 2017 with the simple goal of bringing flow and functionality into movement.
-Harbert became obsessed with the mace, aka steel mace, or macebell, and this led him to pursue the history of the mace by documenting its origins in India.
-He also taught multiple workshops and reached hundreds of people through his online teachings.
 Dutch Flow Academy brings his knowledge to a worldwide platform where you can learn the skill to master and teach rotational training equipment.
 Our mission is to give you the freedom to move through skill, flow, and creativity.
-As a philosophy we harness six principles to apply on swinging an object.

 Freedom of Movement through Skill Creativity Flow